autobrr/autobrr.com/docs/installation/supplementary/postgresql.md

 ```bash
 autobrrctl db:convert --sqlite-db /path/to/autobrr.db --postgres-url postgres://username:password@127.0.0.1:5432/autobrr
 ```

+Two optional flags are available:

+- `--dry-run`: test the conversion without writing anything to PostgreSQL.
+- `--exclude-tables`: comma separated list of tables to skip during conversion.

 Your SQLite database will not be removed in this process, so it is safe to roll back if you like.